justinharringa/actions-yarn/README.md

-# GitHub Actions for yarn
+# GitHub Actions for yarn (DEPRECATED)

+*NOTE: This is basically unnecessary.
+You can simply just use the `node:13-slim` or whatever container you like and just `run: yarn build` or whatever yarn command you wish in your GitHub Action.
+I will be archiving this repository.*

 This Action for [yarn](https://yarnpkg.com/en/) enables arbitrary actions with the `yarn` command-line client.
 Uses the node 11 docker image as its base.